thedivergentai/ByteFix-Website/README.md

 ## Current Status

 The website's landing page (`src/pages/index.js`) has been updated with the ByteFix brand's color palette, typography, and placeholder content.
 A basic navigation header has been implemented.
 The `gatsby-plugin-google-fonts` plugin has been added and configured to load the Montserrat and Roboto fonts.
+The main sections of the landing page have been split into separate components.

 ## Contributing